xRENGARIOx/picoCTF-2025_Write-Ups/Web Explotation/01 - SSTI1.md

 4. If we search for what SSTI stands for, we will see that it means Server Side Template Injection, which according to PortSwigger "is when an attacker is able to use native template syntax to inject a malicious payload into a template, which is then executed server-side".

-5. "With this in mind, let's try to identify what kind of SSTI we are dealing with, let's try do identify it with the payloads from https://github.com/swisskyrepo/PayloadsAllTheThings
+5. With this in mind, let's try to identify what kind of SSTI we are dealing with, let's try do identify it with the payloads from https://github.com/swisskyrepo/PayloadsAllTheThings

 6. It seems like it is using Python + Jinja2.
 If we try this commands we get the correct results:
 ```python